carlonicora/RAW/jinx.md

 ### Untrained actions

-In addition to a list of abilities, Jinx uses the idea of traits.
+In addition to a list of abilities, RAW uses the idea of traits.
 Each character is defined by three traits: body, mind and spirit.
 These traits determine the starting point of each ability.
 If a character is not trained in a specific ability, instead of using their ability value, they will use their trait value and they will have the possibility to become proficient in that ability.

 ### A note on combat

-Combat is no different than any other action in Jinx.
+Combat is no different than any other action in RAW.
 Someone expert in melee can attack or parry if attacked.
 There is no initiative or rounds; players declare their actions and the actions are carried out in the order in which they are declared.
 If a single character wants to do multiple actions in comparison with other

 <div class="page-break"></div>